Create strong passwords

 - Try creating "passphrases" instead of passwords.
 A passphrase is created by picking a phrase or random words you will remember like "Live to laugh out loud" and reproducing the phrase using a mix of upper and lowercase letters, abbreviations, and numbers.
 "Live to laugh out loud" becomes "L1ve2laf0L".

 - Use multiple passphrases.
 We recommend three.
 One for financial sites, one for social media and a third for everything else.
 This will protect you if one of your passwords is compromised.

 - Never share your passphrases with anyone who shouldn't have it, particularly online or over the phone and resist the urge to reuse passwords you have used before.

 Viruses and Malware

 Keep your devices virus-free

 Computer viruses can slow down your computer and in some cases may put your personal information at risk.
 Make sure all of your favorite devices are protected by installing strong anti-virus software.
-Optimum Online customers can protect themselves by downloading our Internet Protection software at no additional cost.
+As a valued Optimum Internet customer, you can opt to purchase Internet protection powered by McAfee.

 Additional ways to protect your computer from viruses: